blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 * Enforcement is **opt-in**, never hidden
 * Rules are generated, not hard-wired
+  > Generated enforcement rules are platform-defined and centrally evolved,
+  > while remaining visible and reviewable at the service level.
 * Tests > conventions > documentation

 Supported levels: